szaumoor/ZSTweaks/ZSTweaks/component_readme.md

   - 20% chance to cast Dispel Magic at level 25 on hit.
   - Deals +2 cold and +2 fire damage on hit.
   - Deals an additional 4 divine (irresistible) damage to fiends and celestials.
   - They and all nearby allies are protected by a permanent invisible Minor Globe of Invulnerability (toggleable).
+This only affects friendly summoned planetars.
   - They can also cast all their spells instantly.
   - Now considered cleric/mages so their cleric spells have scaling, if there's any